 Sometimes, one of you genuinely tries to connect with your spouse, but they don’t reciprocate your efforts.
 Sometimes, your partner has simply become emotionally distant, and it’s hurting your marriage.

-If you feel like your partner has retreated and become emotionally unavailable, here’s how you can deal with the situation.
+If you feel like your partner has retreated and become emotionally unavailable, here’s some answers to critical questions people ask.

 A spouse’s emotional unavailability can generally look like evasiveness, an inability to communicate their feelings clearly, or simple excuse-making.
 However, there are far more subtle signs, some of which may surprise you.